er1czz/er1czz.github.io/blog/writeup/Athena.md

 # AWS Athena is based on Presto SQL, which may take some time to get comfortable with.
 #### note:
 - SQL best practice: Correctness, readability, then optimization;
-- Athena query is case sensitive (can be different functions);
+- Athena query is case sensitive (Upper case and lower case keywords lead to different functions);
 - In Athena, if you select certain section with cursor, Athena will only run the selected section (this feature comes in handy for debugging long queries);
 - To date, creating tables can only be done in Athena not PyAthena;
 - Quotation " " is different from ' '.